prometheus/prometheus/docs/configuration/configuration.md

 # The Triton discovery endpoint (e.g. 'cmon.us-east-3b.triton.zone').
 This is
 # often the same value as dns_suffix.
 endpoint: <string>

+# A list of groups for which targets are retrieved.
+If omitted, all containers
+# available to the requesting account are scraped.
+groups:
+  [ - <string> ... ]

 # The port to use for discovery and metric scraping.
 [ port: <int> | default = 9163 ]